Kaiserkeller: History

 The St. Pauli quarter was well known as being an area where prostitutes were to be found, and was dangerous for anyone that looked different from the usual clientele.
 The stage of the Kaiserkeller was made of planks of wood balanced on the top of beer crates, so the two groups made a bet to see to who would be the first to break it.
 After punishing the stage for days, a slight crack appeared, and when Storm jumped off the top of the upright piano, it finally broke.
 Storm's guitarist, Johnny 'Guitar' Byrne, remembered that as Storm hit the stage, it cracked loudly and formed a V-shape around Storm.
 He disappeared into it, and all the amplifiers and drummer Ringo Starr's cymbals slid into the hole.
 Koschmider was furious, and had to replace the live music with a juke box.
 Both groups went across the road to Harold's cafe for breakfast, but were followed by Koschmider's doormen with coshes, who beat the musicians as punishment.
 Horst Fascher was Koschmider's nightclub bouncer, whose career as a boxer had been cut short (he had unintentionally killed a sailor in a street fight) although he later became a friend of the Beatles, and protected them.

-Klaus Voormann once watched performances by The Hurricanes and the Beatles in the club, and invited photographer Astrid Kirchherr and friend Jürgen Vollmer to watch the performances the next day.
-The Beatles bass player, Stuart Sutcliffe, met Kirchherr between sets, and began dating Kirchherr shortly thereafter.
+Klaus Voormann once watched performances by The Hurricanes and the Beatles at the club, and invited photographer Astrid Kirchherr and friend Jürgen Vollmer to watch the performances the next day.
+The Beatles' bass player, Stuart Sutcliffe, met Kirchherr between sets, and began dating Kirchherr shortly thereafter.
 Voormann was in a relationship with Kirchherr at the time, although after other visits to the Kaiserkeller their relationship became purely platonic, although she always remained close friends with Voormann.

-In October 1960, The Beatles left Koschmider's club and worked at the Top Ten Club, which was run by Peter Eckhorn.
-When McCartney and drummer Pete Best went back to the Bambi Kino to get their belongings they found it in almost total darkness.
-As a snub to Koschmider, they found a condom, attached it to a nail on the concrete wall of their room, and set fire to it.
-There was no real damage, but Koschmider reported them for attempted arson.
-McCartney and Best spent three hours in a local jail and were deported, as was Harrison, for working under the legal age limit.
-Lennon's work permit was revoked a few days later and he went home by train, but Sutcliffe had a cold and stayed in Hamburg, and then flew home.
+In October 1960, the Beatles left Koschmider's club and worked at the Top Ten Club, which was run by Peter Eckhorn.